theTrueMikeBrown/SimpleIdentityServerDoc/docs/getting-started.rst

 Install the Visual Studio Extension
 -----------------------------------

-A Visual Studio Extension is available and can be downloaded :download:`here <download/SimpleIdentityServer.Vse.vsix>`.
+A Visual Studio Extension is available and can be downloaded `here <https://github.com/thabart/SimpleIdentityServer/releases/download/1.0.0/SimpleIdentityServer.Vse.vsix>`_.
 It provides some useful features and thanks to it any developers can easily protect an API and create client without requiring strong knowledge in OpenId, Uma and OAUTH2.0.

 .. attention:: Unfortunately the tool is working only with Visual Studio 2015, ASP.NET CORE and C# projects.
                Previous versions and other languages will be supported in future releases.